General Certificate of Education

 The General Certificate of Education (GCE) is a subject-specific family of academic qualifications used in awarding bodies in England, Wales, Northern Ireland, Crown dependencies and a few Commonwealth countries.
 For some time, the Scottish education system has been different from those in the other countries of the United Kingdom.

-The GCE is composed of three levels; they are, in increasing order of difficulty:
+The GCE is currently composed of three main levels; they are, in increasing order of difficulty: